2017 CALL FOR PROPOSALS

 A conference presentation of student papers, posters, creative works and performances from Dyson Courses offered during the 2015-2016 academic year and Fall 2016 semester, or that are the result of special collaborative projects with Dyson faculty in:

 - Mathematics and the Natural Sciences

 - Social and Behavioral Sciences

 Awardees will be honored during the Annual Meeting’s awards ceremony.

-Once you receive notification that your proposal is approved, you will be instructed to complete the Annual Meeting registration form by Thursday, February 25, 2016.
-Registration Form
+Once you receive notification that your proposal is approved, you will be instructed to complete the Annual Meeting registration form by Monday, February 20, 2017.
+Check back for the registration form.

 About the Annual Meeting

 The Annual Meeting of the Society of Fellows is a one-day research conference.
 Students present scholarly research or artistic projects completed under the supervision of a Dyson faculty mentor.
 The Annual Meeting allows students to share their academic achievements with family, friends, and members of the Pace community and participate in an experience similar to that of presenting at a professional conference.
 Each presentation is followed by the opportunity for questions and discussion that make the Annual Meeting a learning event for all who attend.
 Faculty Sponsors routinely attend the Annual Meeting to support their students and faculty also may organize a panel if they sponsor several students.